openutm/flight-spotlight/README.md

 - Display ADS-B and other traffic using streamlined [JSON format](https://github.com/openskies-sh/airtraffic-data-protocol-development) using a Flight Blender backend
 - Upload JSON based [flight declarations](https://github.com/openskies-sh/flight-declaration-protocol-development) and/or mission plans from ground control stations.

+## Join the OpenUTM community

+Join our Discord community via [this link](https://discord.gg/dnRxpZdd9a) 💫

 ## Screenshots

 Initial screen